 - We’re handling bleach, so please wear cleaning gloves and some kind of protective eyewear (even sunglasses are better than nothing, you don’t want to splash bleach into your eyes).

-- You’ll need an empty spray bottle, a sponge, bleach (obviously), and water.
+- You’ll need an empty spray bottle, a sponge, bleach (we like Clorox but any brand of bleach will work), and water.

 - We recommend you do this at night so your bathtub will be ready to use the next morning.